w3c/web-share/docs/security-privacy-self-review.md

 ## 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

-The data exposed to an origin is the presence of the API itself, whether certain content types are supported, and the results of interacting with the API (error or success).
+The data exposed to an origin is the presence of the API itself, whether sharing of files in general is supported by the user agent and/or platform, and the results of interacting with the API (error or success).

 ## 2.9 Does this specification enable new script execution/loading mechanisms?